 When I am with someone else, am I really there?

 Why does it matter whether I am present within myself?
-Because unless I can focus on what is going on right now, right here, I am not really alive at all.
+Unless I can focus on what is going on right now, right here, I am not really alive at all.
 Why is it important for me to stay awake and centered in the here-and-now?
 The Sufis say: “Be in the world but not of it.”
 My problem may be that I am not in the world often enough.

 If I can remind myself to be sharply awake in the present moment, then it is likely that I will begin to discover a new vitality within myself.
 I may find that new, practical ideas occur to me — ideas that can help me live my life more efficiently, effectively, and powerfully.
 I might become an actualized person, able to grab the reins of my life and make myself into somebody brand new.
 I might become real at last.